Home>> Gastric And Duodenal Ulcers

 - Weight loss

 An endoscopy is nothing but inserting a flexible tube, fitted with camera and light, down your throat to view the upper part of your digestive tract.
-The situation and size of ulcers and other complication sdue to ulcer like bleed, obstruction can be made out.
+The situation and size of ulcers and other complication sdue to ulcer like bleed, the obstruction can be made out.
 Performing an endoscopy has other advantages, as well.
 It can help the doctor identify, if apart from ulcers you have coexisting tumour in the stomach.
 Tissue samples are taken from your stomach and analyzed for H.pylori infection and also to look for presence of tumours.

 Blood or Stool samples